muzaffr/smash-randomizer/README.md

 ### Samples
 `join P1 Ryuu`
-Ryuu joins at port 1.
+Ryuu joins at Port 1.

 `join P2 Muzz`
-Muzz joins at port 2.
+Muzz joins at Port 2.

 `leave P4`
 Port 4 leaves the game.
 (The player is moved to the lobby.)